snowflakedb/pdo_snowflake/README.rst

 .. note::

-  The rest of the instructions assume that you have also installed the ``php-fpm`` extension.
+  Some of the examples in the instructions refer to the ``php-fpm`` extension.
+This extension is not required.
+The driver also works with regular PHP CGI.

 In addition, in order to build the driver, you must install the PHP development package for your operating system.